-With social distancing and wide-open spaces a must in 2020, RVing emerged as a favorite way to safely travel.
+With social distancing and wide-open spaces a must since the pandemic, RVing emerged as a favorite way to safely travel.
 From newbies to experienced travelers, many tried RVing for the first time.
 And of course we love our national parks, so it makes sense that RV renters headed to National Park Service (NPS) gems near home and across the country this year.

 RVshare, which facilitates RV rentals and conducts industry research, released a list of the top five national park destinations for RV travelers this year.
 We were inspired by their picks — and even a bit surprised by the beautiful park that came in at number five!
 With so many beautiful parks from which to choose, it’s difficult to pick only five, but these are the parks RVers visited and enjoyed most in 2020.

 The first designated national park in the U.S. is also RVshare’s top pick.
 The parkland spans three states: Idaho, Montana, and Wyoming (where the majority of the park is located).
 Each year, more than 4 million people witness Yellowstone’s immense beauty highlighted by its hydrothermal dynamo, Old Faithful.
 The world-famous geyser is located in Yellowstone’s Upper Geyser Basin.

 The National Park Service recommends RVers study all the campgrounds in the park, because your vehicle’s size may affect where you can camp.
 Some campgrounds require reservations, so plan ahead by visiting the park’s website.

 Yellowstone National Park is beautiful in every season, so check out our best things to do, plus the best hikes to try while enjoying its beauty in your RV.